Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Perturbation Detection

+We also conduct experiments based on the pool of adversarial and genuine samples and compare the j-FAR and j-FRR between ASV only and ASV with the detection module, as in (\ref{eq:det-jfar}) and (\ref{eq:det-jfrr}).
+As shown in (\ref{eq:det-ntgt-set}) and (\ref{eq:det-tgt-set}), we treat all adversarial samples and genuine non-target samples as negative ones, while we treat genuine target samples as positive ones.
+Since the 3rd and the 5th order moments achieve comparable results, as shown in Table~\ref{tab:det-eer-diff-moments}, we set the moment order as 5 for further experiments.
 The j-FAR and j-FRR performance is demonstrated in Table~\ref{tab:det-tandem-performance-adv-all}.
-We observe that the j-FARs for both r-vector and x-vector systems dramatically decrease after integrating ASV with our detection approach, verifying the effectiveness of our detection module in such a tandem system.
+Across all three attacks, we observe that the j-FARs for both r-vector and x-vector systems dramatically decrease after integrating ASV with our detection approach, verifying the effectiveness of our detection module in such a tandem system.
 The j-FRRs for both r-vector and x-vector systems increase after applying the detection method.
-The reason is that our detection module will false reject some genuine target samples.
-However, we observe that the positive effect on j-FARs vastly outweighs the negative impact on j-FRRs.
-The increase of FAR is more dangerous than the rise of FRR in practical scenarios.
-For example, in financial applications, the cost of a false alarm is usually much higher than a false reject.
+The reason is that our detection module will falsely reject some genuine target samples.
+However, we suggest that the positive effect on j-FARs outweighs the negative impact on j-FRRs.
+The increase of FAR is more dangerous than that of FRR in practical scenarios.
+For example, in financial applications, the cost of a false alarm is usually higher than a false rejection.